-24:05:30:11.
-Appeal of hearing decision -- Civil action.
-Any party aggrieved by the decision of the hearing officer under this chapter or chapters 24:05:26 and 24:05:26.01 may bring a civil action with respect to a due process complaint notice requesting a due process hearing under the Individuals with Disabilities Education Act the IDEA, 20 U.S.C. § 1415(i)(2).
+Nothing in this section precludes a hearing officer from ordering a district LEA to comply decision of the hearing officer under this chapter or chapters 24:05:26 and 24:05:26.01 may bring a civil action with respect to a due process complaint notice requesting a due process hearing under the Individuals with Disabilities Education Act the IDEA, 20 U.S.C. § 1415(i)(2).
 A civil action may be filed in either state or federal court without regard to the amount in controversy.
 The party bringing the action has 90 days from the date of a hearing officer's decision to file a civil action.
 In any action brought under this section, the court: